 # Validator has 0 voting power

 Your validator has become auto-unbonded.
-In Soju and Columbus networks, we unbond validators if they do not vote on
+In mainnet and testnet, we unbond validators if they do not vote on

 50 of the last